Oliver Wolcott: Early life

-Career

 American Revolutionary War

 Wolcott had two careers during the war years as one of Connecticut's principal delegates to the Continental Congress and also a militia officer.
 He participated in the American Revolutionary War as brigadier general and then as major general in the Connecticut militia.
 As a representative in the Continental Congress, he was a strong advocate for independence.

 Early in the growing struggle with Great Britain, Wolcott made it clear that the colonists would not give up their rights and privileges.
 In February 1776, he stated: "Our difference with Great Britain has become very great.
 What matters will issue in, I cannot say, but perhaps in a total disseverance from Great Britain."
 The early support for independence led him to important roles during the war, both as military leader and as member of the Continental Congress.

 Wolcott saw extensive militia service during the American Revolution.
 On August 11, 1776, Connecticut officials ordered him to march the Seventeenth Regiment of militia to New York and join George Washington's army.
 Upon arriving at Washington's camp, Connecticut Governor Jonathan Trumbull appointed Wolcott brigadier general in command of all the state's militia regiments in New York.
 He led 300 to 400 volunteers from his brigade to help General Horatio Gates and Benedict Arnold defeat General John Burgoyne at the Battles of Saratoga.

 In May 1779, Wolcott was promoted to major general in command of all Connecticut militia.
-That summer, he saw combat in protecting the coastline from Tryon's raid.
-He was largely unsuccessful in his combat with Major General William Tryon.
-Over the course of the war, he showed great disdain towards his opposition, describing the British in his memoirs as "a foe who have not only insulted every principle which governs civilized nations but by their barbarities offered the grossest indignities to human nature."
+That summer, he saw combat in attempting to protect the coastline from Tryon's raid.
+Defeated by Major-general William Tryon, he described Tryon's forces in his memoirs as "a foe who have not only insulted every principle which governs civilized nations but by their barbarities offered the grossest indignities to human nature."

 Continental Congress

 At the beginning of the Revolution, Congress had made Wolcott a commissioner of Indian affairs to persuade the northern Indian nations to remain neutral.
 His qualifications for that role came from his early experience on the northern front of the French and Indian War.
 He was asked, along with Richard Butler and Arthur Lee, to negotiate a peace treaty with the Six Nations at Fort Schuyler.

 He was elected to the Continental Congress in 1775.
 He became seriously ill in 1776 and did not sign the Declaration of Independence until some time later.

 Beyond his postwar diplomatic role, Wolcott aspired to higher office.
-He was elected Lieutenant Governor of Connecticut as a Federalist in 1786 and served in that position for ten years, holding the office until his death at age 71.
+He was elected Lieutenant Governor of Connecticut as a Federalist in 1786 and served in that position for ten years.
+Wolcott became governor when Samuel Huntington died on January 5, 1796, holding the office until his own death at age 71.
+He also served as a judge of the Connecticut Supreme Court of Errors from 1784 until his death.